Misrepresentation: The "untrue statement"

 To amount to a misrepresentation, the statement must be untrue or seriously misleading.
-A statement which is "technically true" but which gives a misleading impression is deemed an "untrue statement".
+A statement that is "technically true" but that gives a misleading impression is deemed an "untrue statement".
 If a misstatement is made and later the representor finds that it is false, it becomes fraudulent unless the representer updates the other party.
 If the statement is true at the time, but becomes untrue due to a change in circumstances, the representor must update the original statement.
 Actionable misrepresentations must be misstatements of fact or law: misstatements of opinion or intention are not deemed statements of fact; but if one party appears to have specialist knowledge of the topic, his "opinions" may be considered actionable misstatements of fact.
 For example, false statements made by a seller regarding the quality or nature of the property that the seller has may constitute misrepresentation.